 "Brisco, Bowler, and Whip track Socrates Poole to a strange little town after he is kidnapped on his birthday.
 Meanwhile, it appears that Socrates is being held by a man who he helped convict of murder, a man that he saw hang ten years ago."

-On this day in 1994, The X-Files aired "Born Again" as the twenty-first episode of its first season.
+On this day in 1994 (in the U.S.), The X-Files aired "Born Again" as the twenty-first episode of its first season.
 According to our friends at IMDB.com, here's the plot summary:

 "An 8-year-old girl is the prime suspect in a series of bizzare, seemingly unrelated deaths."